W4RH4WK/Debloat-Windows-10/README.md

 ## Liability

-**All scripts are provided as is and you agree to use them at your own risk.**
+**All scripts are provided as is and you use them at your own risk.**

 ## Contribute